 She joined Bunge from Dow Chemical, where she served as President Dow USA, a role in which she was responsible for regional business strategy and external relationships with customers, government organizations and joint venture partners.
 She started her career at Dow in 2000 as Human Resources Manager for Australia / New Zealand, and went on to hold regional and business HR roles in Asia, Europe and North America.
 She also served as Global HR Director, Marketing and Sales, and led the Human Capital Planning and Development function for Dow, focusing on talent acquisition, retention, diversity and development.
 Previously, she served in HR and talent development roles with General Motors Australia.
 She holds a Bachelor of Business Management in Human Resources and a Master in Training and Change Management from Victoria University, Australia.

-This involved overseeing client relationships with leading global companies in the commodity processing and trading, agrochemicals and fertilizer sectors, as well as with governments.
-He had previously been a partner in the firm’s consumer goods practice, having joined McKinsey as an associate in 2000.
-He has also worked as an auditor at Nestlé and KPMG.
+His work included managing client relationships with leading global companies in the commodity processing and trading, agrochemicals and fertilizer sectors, as well as with governments.
+He previously was a partner in the firm’s consumer goods practice, having joined McKinsey as an associate in 2000.
+Prior to that, he worked as an auditor at Nestlé and KPMG.
 He has a BSc in economics and business finance from Brunel University in the UK and an MBA from INSEAD.

 He had been CEO of Bunge Argentina since 1999, having joined the company in 1997 as commercial director.
 He has over 30 years’ experience in the oilseed processing and grain handling industries in Argentina, having started his career with La Plata Cereal in 1977.
 He is a council member of the Brazilian Association of Vegetable Oils Industries.
 He has served as president of the Argentine National Oilseed Crushers Association, president of the Centro de Exportadores de Cereales de Argentina, vice president of the International Association of Seed Crushers and director of the Buenos Aires Cereal Exchange and the Rosario Futures Exchange.
 He is a graduate of the University of Buenos Aires.